 I am a certified Elementary, English as a Second Language, and Gifted and Talented teacher who has been teaching in the public and private sector for over thirteen years.
-I have experience with elementary students in all subject areas, including students that are diagnosed with learning disabilities such as dyslexia, auditory processing, ADD, ADHD and Aspergers.
+I have experience with elementary students in all subject areas, including students that are diagnosed with learning disabilities such as dyslexia, auditory processing, ADD, ADHD and those on the Autism Spectrum.
 I also have experience helping elementary students pass state-mandated exams.
 Furthermore, I am a trained teaching artist and use my theater background to help reading and writing come to life for students.
-If your student is fed up and frustrated with school and his/her class, I can guarantee you that I will bring the joy back into learning.
 Sometimes, all the student needs is a boost of confidence as his/her learning is taken at his/her pace.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I taught for four years at Brookwood Christian Language School located in Acworth, Georgia which services students diagnosed with language based learning disabilities.
 Besides their language disorder diagnosis, many of these students also had ADD/ADHD.
 I was also a private tutor for students in neighboring schools all of which had ADD/ADHD and were on some form of medication for it.
 I know that students with this diagnosis need frequent breaks, the curriculum chunked into smaller chunks, items color coded and/high lighted to give those learners focus, and a tutor that is enthusiastic about their learning progress whether it be large or small.